dotnet/Nerdbank.GitVersioning/readme.md

 This package calculates the version based on a combination of the version.json file, the git 'height' of the version, and the git commit ID.
+The height can optionally be incremented only for those [commits that change certain paths](doc/pathFilters.md).

 ### Version generation